autowarefoundation/autoware-documentation/docs/contributing/coding-guidelines/ros-nodes/parameters.md

 ```C++
 <param name="bt_tree_config_path" value="$(find-pkg-share behavior_path_planner)/config/behavior_path_planner_tree.xml"/>
 ```
-## Declare parmeters by command in node
+## Declare parameters by command in node
-In node you shall declare parmeters before using them and setting them.You can use the following commands to declare parameters:
+In node you shall declare parameters before using them and setting them.You can use the following commands to declare parameters:
 - declare_parameter

 For example: